Freedom of religion in Montenegro: Government practices

 The Ministry of Human and Minority Rights provides funding to some religious groups, which they can use to maintain religious shrines, for education or cultural projects, or to pay for social and medical insurance for clergy.
 Both registered and unregistered religious communities are eligible to apply for this funding.
 For the first nine months of 2017, the Montenegrin Orthodox Church received 49,015 euros, the Islamic Community of Montenegro 52,888 euros, the Serbian Orthodox Church 30,183 euros, the Jewish community 10,000 euros, and the Catholic Church 4,000 euros.
 Recognized religious communities also continued to receive in-kind assistance, such as property on which to build houses of worship, from other government ministries and from local governments.

-As of 2017, government has not provided restitution of religious properties expropriated by the former government of Yugoslavia.
+As of 2022, government has not provided restitution of religious properties expropriated by the former government of Yugoslavia.
 Government officials have said that a draft law on religious communities would address restitution issues.

+In 2019, the government adopted the Law on Freedom of Religion or Belief and the Legal Status of Religious Communities; the Serbian Orthodox Church said that its wording could allow the transfer of SOC buildings and other property to the state and there were street protests against this law.
+By the end of the year, the government removed property rights provision from the law.

 According to a 2008 study, Montenegro engages in a very small amount of discrimination against its Muslim minority and breakaway Orthodox groups present in the country.
 This level of discrimination was consistent with a previous analysis from 1990.